Cherokee Indian Reservation

 Unto These Hills

-The Drama will be performed in 2020 due to concern for health and safety.
 The powerful portrayal of the Cherokees’ tragic “Trail of Tears” was first produced in 1950.
 Music and dance and Cherokee legends are woven into the play.
 The drama includes many famous Cherokee including Sequoyah, Junaluska, Chief Yonaguska or Drowning Bear, William Holland Thomas (adopted son of Drowning Bear and the first and only white chief of the Cherokee), Tsali, Selu the Corn Mother and Kanati the Great Hunter.
-The drama is presented June through August.
+The drama is presented in the summer.

 Oconaluftee Indian Village

 Walk through the village – a faithful reproduction of Cherokee life in the 1750s.
 Guides in native dress lead you to demonstrations of arrowhead making, blowguns, bead working, finger weaving, mask carving, pottery and canoe hulling.
 You will visit a Council House and learn about the medicinal importance of herbs, plants, bark and reeds.
-The Village is open from April 15 – November 12, 2016.
+The Village is open Spring thru Fall, Monday – Saturday.

 Qualla Arts and Crafts Mutual